inscope-labs/step-wise/README.md

    State that a concrete task is required, then wait for the operator’s task.

-## Getting Started

-1. Copy the full protocol from [`v1/prompt.md`](v1/prompt.md) into your AI system prompt (or the equivalent configuration for your tool).

-2. (Optional) Use the short initial-invocation prompt if your tool has a separate system-prompt / custom-instruction field.

 3. Start a new conversation and state a concrete task.
    Example: “Set up a Python virtual environment and install the dependencies listed in requirements.txt.”